ejstover/twelvefsblog/src/content/blog/ff-ff-ff-ff-ff-ff.md

 ## What you can expect here

 Likely short-form articles that are hastily thought through.
 I'll be heading to Silicon Valley in April with the Network Field Day as a delegate for the 40th (I think) event.

-If you want to challenge me, start with this: **Where do you personally draw the line between “AI-assisted” and “AI-authored”?**